tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 - RSA and Ed25519 keys use self-generated private keys.
 - Ed25519 is recommended for latency-sensitive integrations with the WebSocket API, as this enables session-based WebSocket API authentication, instead of having to authenticate every request.

 All supported key types use the same SDK constructor shape.
-The SDK will automatically detect your key type and adjust request building & sign automatically:
+The SDK will automatically detect your key type and adjust request building and signing automatically:

 ```typescript
 const client = new MainClient({